bloomonkey/white-paper-adrs/_posts/2019-02-08-Use-A-Jekyll_site-on-GitHub-Pages-as-a-Repository-for-ADRs.md

 ## Decision

-We will record ADRs as 'posts' in a Jekyll site deployed using GitHub Enterprise pages.
+We will record ADRs as 'posts' in a Jekyll site deployed using GitHub Pages.

 ## Consequences